deprecated-packages/symplify/packages/EasyCodingStandardTester/README.md

 Do you write your own fixer and sniffs?
 Would you like to test them without having to learn a lot about their internals?

-This package make testing them with 1 single class super easy.
+**This package make fixer and sniff testing with 1 single approach super easy**.

 ## Install